Old Sava Bridge

-Due to its history, the bridge is said to have very important place and role in Belgrade's skyline and memory and is considered by many citizens as one of the city symbols.
-However, starting in 2016 and 2017, the city administration decided to demolish it and build the new bridge instead to be more "modern" because of the nearby Belgrade Waterfront project.
-This met with fierce public and experts opposition, with city changing the future of the bridge several times (expansion, upgrade, demolition, relocation on various locations) before claiming that citizens voted online to relocate it on dry land in the Ušće Park, as an "attraction".
-The reporters and public distanced from the voting, some debunking it as being rigged and unrepresentative.
+Due to its history, the bridge had an important place and role in Belgrade's skyline and memory, and was considered by many citizens as one of the city symbols.
+However, in 2016, the city administration decided to demolish it and build a more modern bridge, to complement the Belgrade Waterfront project nearby.
+Both the experts and the public opposed these plans, forcing the city to reconsider them several times (suggested options included an expansion, an upgrade, a demolition, and a relocation).
+Many citizens voted online to relocate the bridge onto dry land within the Ušće Park and keep it there as a tourist attraction.
+Many others claimed this vote was not representative of what most citizens desired.
+After all consultations were completed, the bridge was finally demolished in May 2025.

 Name

 During the World War II, Germans called the bridge "Prince Eugen".
 After 1945, citizens called it simply "German bridge" or "Schwabian bridge" and, as other bridges were built across the Sava, the name "Old Sava bridge" replaced it.
 Today, after almost 35 years of tram traffic over it, many Belgraders colloquially call it the "Tram bridge".
 None of the names were official.

 A citizens association called "Imamo plan" with the support of the Savski Venac municipality is collected signatures for the initiative of naming the bridge after Miladin Zarić, the brave teacher who saved it.
 City commission which names the city streets, squares and bridges, in early 2017 neither accepted nor rejected the proposal.